-As the only sovereign nation in the world named after a historical female figure, Saint Lucia boasts of breathtaking scenery (such as its twin peaks, Gros Piton and Petit Piton), cultural resilience, and a rich national identity.
-Their Independence Day provides an opportunity to reflect on these treasures and the hope for health sovereignty, which is the enduring capacity to protect and promote health for all citizens in everyday life and in times of crisis.
-This concept goes beyond independence as a political status and expands to encompass a health system that is resilient, people-centered, locally grounded, and adaptive to evolving risks and community needs.
+As the only sovereign nation in the world named after a historical female figure [1], Saint Lucia boasts of breathtaking scenery (such as its twin peaks, Gros Piton and Petit Piton, designated as a UNESCO World Heritage Site) [2], cultural resilience, and a rich national identity.
+Their Independence Day provides an opportunity to reflect on these natural treasures and the hope for health sovereignty, the enduring capacity to protect and promote health for all citizens in everyday life and in times of crisis.
+This concept goes beyond independence as a political status and encompasses a health system that is resilient, people-centered, locally grounded, and adaptive to evolving risks and community needs [3].

 Regal State of Health Consultancy takes this moment to acknowledge Saint Lucia’s progress, examine their health realities, and consider how partnering with our boutique consulting firm can strengthen their health system to meet future challenges.